Hangover3832/ComfyUI-Hangover-Moondream/README.md

 * End support for moondream1 in order to change the license for this repository to [Apache 2.0](https://choosealicense.com/licenses/apache-2.0/).
 * New multi prompt feature: Ask several questions at once.
 Just place each prompt on a new line. 🔄
 * Added model revision selector. 🔄
-* Added model temerature selector.
+* Added model temperature selector.
 Set this value to 0 to use the models default temperature. 🔄

 ## To do